elastest/elastest-toolbox/docs/index.md

 ## ElasTest execution modes

-ElasTest can be executed in two modes:
+ElasTest has three operating modes:
+* **normal**: This mode is the lightest of the three and is the default operating mode.
+In this mode, you can only use the EUS (ElasTest User Emulator Service) as a TSS (Test Support Services) and you can not enable the TE (Test Enginges).
+It is ideal if you only need execute test (JUnit, E2E,...) without additional functionalities.

+* **experimental-lite**: This mode is designed to be lighter than `experimental` mode and provides more functionalities than `normal` mode, such as the posibility to add the functionalities of the TSS  or TE to your test execution.
+It executes a basic persistence (no redundancy) and doesn't execute the monitoring platform.
+It is ideal to execute ElasTest in the development laptop as it consume less resources and starts in less time.

-* **full**: ElasTest is executed with all components.
+* **experimental**: ElasTest is executed with all components.
 It is ideal to execute in a server with high computing resources.
 It can take several minutes to start all services included.
-* **lite**: This mode is designed to be lighter than `full` mode.
-It executes a basic persistence (no redundancy) and doesn't execute the monitoring platform.
-It is ideal to execute ElasTest in the development laptop as it consume less resources and starts in less time.

 Test Support Services and Engines are started on demand by the user when needed to improve startup time and save some resources if that components are not used.